-This is just one of close to 40 articles in the author’s Astronomy Digest.
+This is just one of over 100 articles in the author’s Astronomy Digest.

 A rewarding way of observing the Sun is to use a telescope designed to view the H-alpha emission produced by excited hydrogen.
 They image hydrogen plasma mainly in a region called the chromosphere which lies above the photosphere.
 Not only can they show the granulations on the solar surface but great detail in the sunspot regions.
 Against the Sun’s surface are sometimes seen dark filaments; as these rotate round and reach the Sun’s rim they appear as beautiful prominences arching up into space.
 These telescopes are quite complicated and hence very expensive for their aperture but are certainly a worthwhile investment making solar observing more rewarding than using a standard telescope equipped with a suitable white light filter.